w3f/polkadot-wiki/docs/learn-registrar.md

 sidebar_label: How to use W3F Registrar
 ---

-> **Note**: Currently the Registrar is only deployed on the **Kusama network**.
-In the next couple
-> days the registrar will be deployed to the Polkadot network and this note will be removed.
-In the
-> meantime please only follow the below instructions for Kusama.

 An on-chain identity is a good way to build up your reputation and let the community know more about you if you plan on running a validator or being a councilor.
 Web3 Foundation is providing registrar service in the Kusama and Polkadot networks that only charges a small amount of fee (0.04 KSM and 1